jaredbranum/rbsh/README.markdown

 `reload!` will set all your shell instance variables to matching environment variables (which is already done when starting the shell) and source your .rbshrc file(s) (discussed below).

 `sudo!!` prefixes the last command you entered with "sudo " and executes it as a system command.
 This is similar to `sudo !!` in bash.

+`bash` takes one string (a bash command) as an argument.
+It will exit the current rbsh shell instance, execute the command in the parent bash shell, then return you to a new rbsh shell (persisting the working directory you were in originally).
+This will eliminate any local variables and methods that you had defined, but it is useful when you run across something that doesn't quite work correctly in rbsh.

 Information on `rvm` can be found under the header _RVM Support_.